Fauré Sheet Music

-After leaving school he took on a couple of positions as an organist (one of which he got the sack from as he turned up in his evening clothes having been out all night!).
-He also went back to École Niedermeyer de Paris as a teacher in Switzerland where it was temporarily relocated due to the Franco-Prussian War in 1870.
+After leaving school he took on a couple of positions as an organist (one of which he was sacked from as he turned up in his evening clothes having been out all night!).
+He also went back to École Niedermeyer de Paris as a teacher in Switzerland due to being temporarily relocated due to the Franco-Prussian War in 1870.
 On returning to Paris he became a choirmaster.

-In 1887 he succeeded in his first violin sonata a Société Nationale concert and this marked a turning point.
+In 1887 he succeeded in his first violin sonata a Société Nationale concert and this marked a turning point in his career.

 Fauré worked incredibly hard throughout his career but stuck to writing incidental music for plays and never a symphony or opera.
 Hence never obtaining financial stability and unable to give up teaching or the many jobs as an organist.
 (Fauré actually preferred playing the piano to the organ but the organ provided him with a regular income).

 In 1905 (aged 60) Fauré took on the prestigious title of Head of Paris Conservatoire.
 He made some unpopular changes moving away from an old-fashioned old boys network and introducing new external judges and a broader range of music.
 Obviously, this put a lot of noses out of joint and some members resigned.
 He taught many famous composers such as Maurice Ravel, Jean Roger-Ducasse, Nadia Boulanger.
 After fifteen years in the post, he resigned due to his deafness and frailty.